www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/task-archive/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

 In the future a Java implementation might be a better idea, but right now this does not seem to be the case.

+This task was not done cost-effective as it blindly relied on reimplementing things, instead of making backwards compatible changes, that are migrated to by the corresponding dependants.
 # Tasks
 * [x] Python is important for complex scripts and therefore Python should not be deprecated.
   If Python is not deprecated, there is no need for a Java implementation of worker execute and